ray-project/ray/doc/source/fault-tolerance.rst

 actor process.
 The desired functionality can be specified with the ``max_restarts`` keyword, which by default is ``0``.
 A ``max_restarts`` set to -1 indicates to retry indefinitely on failure.
-After the specified number of reconstructions, subsequent actor methods will raise exceptions.
+After the specified number of restarts, subsequent actor methods will raise exceptions.

-When an actor is reconstructed, its state will be recreated by rerunning its constructor.
+When an actor is restarted, its state will be recreated by rerunning its constructor.

 You can experiment with this behavior by running the following code.